henry-zwart/drifting-cls-thesis/lib.typ

     page(numbering: none, quotation-page(quotation))
   }

+  // NOTE: This is a small hack to hide the page number.
+  // If we display the page with `page(numbering: none)`, this reverts the
-  // TODO: This should not have page numbering, but removing the page number reverts to arabic numerals in outline abstract-page(
+  // page to arabic numerals in the outline, but we want roman numerals.
+  // Instead, we show the page without a footer.
+Since the number is in the footer,
+  // the number is not displayed. page(
+    footer: none,
+    abstract-page(
       title: title,
       author: author,
       degree: degree,
       faculty: faculty,
       dept: dept,
       abstract
+    )
   )

   acknowledgements-page(